Science, Art, Litt, Science based Art & Science Communication

 Children and illiterates get attracted to fun and art.

-But the most important part is how you identify these different types and how you plan your strategy.
+But the most important part is how you identify these different types, what messages and what mediums and what influences they respond to and how you plan your strategy.

 And that is not easy.
 You got to have a sharp mind and good analysing techniques to understand the complex human psychology.
 A single wrong move can backfire and turn your whole effort a big waste.